 or Drug Finder

 or even the plan finder on Medicare.gov, you will not see an indication that a plan’s formulary is changing.
 These online formulary tools only reflect the current formulary status (and not upcoming drug list changes).

-However, your Medicare plan’s website should be updated with any current formulary changes - or your plan may send you a written notification about a formulary change that will affect you.
+Your Medicare plan’s website should be updated with any current formulary changes - or you may learn about the change when you go to a pharmacy to fill your prescription - or your plan may send you a written notification about a formulary change that will affect you.

 Your Medicare Part D plan's document may be titled "Formulary Update" and could state something such as: